Cray-HPE/docs-csm/107-NCN-DEVEL.md

    ```

 2. Set your Image IDs
-    > This finds the newest pair, so it'll find the last downloaded set (i.e. your set of images).
+    > This finds the newest pair, so it will find the last downloaded set (i.e. your set of images).
     ```bash
    pit# /root/bin/set-sqfs-links.sh
    ```